notjames/musings/index.md

 Here's the code: https://github.com/notjames/jimconn-shell/blob/master/projects/covid/sources/bin/flu-stats

+## About the numbers
+To date, I've taken two samples of the numbers from the CDC.
+The Flu deaths seasonal numbers are, from what I understand from the CDC source, seasonal numbers.

+### Flu Numbers
+One thing I take away from the flu numbers is that they are generally the same year to year since 2009 until the 2018-2019 season where they drop off significantly, which I find confusing.
+The drop off simply does not make sense.
+To the best of my knowledge, nothing changed with vaccination numbers or potency.
+I could pull the vaccination numbers, which maybe I will.
+Currently, I have the numbers showing an approximate average of 200k deaths per season in the United States since 2009.

+### Covid numbers
+I still really don't know what to make about the covid numbers.
+Here's a brief explanation.
+I was able to find four sources in the CDC API-fronted database that show Covid deaths for the United States nation wide.
+One of them provided a breakdown of the affected demographics by age by gender.

+None of the numbers between the four data match up.
+All of the flu deaths shown by the three sources are wildly lower than the last ten seasons shown above.
+Source 3 and source 4 show wildly high covid deaths compared to any information open to the public besides these.

+### Personal Take Aways
+The covid data just can't be believed.

+  1. The numbers don't match between each source.
+  1. The numbers seem wildly inconceivable.

-## Inferences
+## Official Inferences
-I haven't made any yet.
+I haven't made any official inferences yet.
 I've been trying to simply grab the numbers and keep them as accurate as possible from the source.
 My initial thoughts are that I'm not convinced that the CDC is doing a good job of keeping the numbers consistent between the different endpoints.
 I am open to a couple of possibilities here.

   1. The publically available APIs are not the same as the ones used internally at the CDC